xjsxjs197/WiiSXRX_2022/README.md

 * Incorporating the CDROM and cdiso codes of PCSX-ReARMed, the compatibility of the system has been greatly improved.
   Many games that could not be run or had problems before can be run.

-* Combined the dfsound module of PCSX-ReARMed and used the SDL Library.
+* Combined the dfsound module of PCSX-ReARMed and used the SDL library.
   The sound quality of the system has been greatly improved.

 * Modification of some dynamic compilation instructions, such as sllv, SRLV, srav, Final Fantasy 9 and Biohazard 3 can be run.